tieval: An Evaluation Framework for Temporal Information Extraction Systems: Related Work

-The first corpus that was annotated with this scheme was TimeBank \cite{timebank}.
-The release of this corpus, dated from 2003, sparked a wave of research in the field later on also used on the TempEval shared tasks \cite{tempeval3,tempeval1,tempeval2}.
-These tasks end up segmenting TIE into a set of sub-problems that can be conceptually defined as temporal entity identification, tlink identification, and tlink classification.
+The first corpus that was annotated with this scheme was TimeBank~\cite{Pustejovsky2003TheCorpus}.
+The release of this corpus, also dated from 2003, sparked a wave of research in the field.
+Most notably TimeBank was used in the first edition of the TempEval shared tasks~\cite{Verhagen2007SemEval-2007Identification} in 2007, which ended up having a sequel in 2010~\cite{Verhagen2010SemEval-2010TempEval-2} and 2013~\cite{UzZaman2013SemEval-2013Relations}.
+One of the outcomes of these shared tasks was the partitioning of TIE into a set of sub-problems which can be conceptually defined as temporal entity identification, tlink identification, and tlink classification.
 Although some works developed systems for more than one of these sub-tasks, most of the systems are concerned with only one of them.
-Furthermore, temporal entity identification systems are traditionally partitioned into subsystems for the several classes of temporal entities.
+Furthermore, temporal entity identification systems are traditionally partitioned into subsystems for several classes of temporal entities.
 For example, for the TimeBank corpus, one system is usually trained to identify events and another to identify timexs.
-The \texttt{tieval} architecture follows this natural decomposition of the TIE.
+The \texttt{tieval} architecture follows this partition of TIE.